2020 Ukrainian miners' strikes: National coal miner strike (July)

-Kryvyi Rih Iron Ore Plant strike (September—October)
+Kryvyi Rih Iron Ore Combine strike (September—October)

-The Kryvyi Rih Iron Ore Plant manages four mines: Oktyabrska, Rodina, Hvardiyska and Ternivskaya.
-Combined, The mines yield more iron ore than any other plant in the country.
+The Kryvyi Rih Iron Ore Combine manages four mines: Oktyabrska, Rodina, Hvardiyska and Ternivskaya.
+Combined, The mines yield more iron ore than any other combine in the country.
 Ownership of the plant is shared by Rinat Akhmetov and Ihor Kolomoyskyi, who are the two wealthiest oligarchs in Ukraine.
 Akhmetov and Kolomoskyi also own Ukraine's two largest media companies.
 Workers at the Kryvyi Rih plant earn $330 per month.

 In 2020, the Kryvyi Rih miners were concerned with degrading working conditions.
-The plant's administration had recently adopted a piece work payment model, linking workers' pay to the amount of iron ore mined.
+The combine's administration had recently adopted a piece work payment model, linking workers' pay to the amount of iron ore mined.
 A workplace audit had also eliminated benefits and allowances previously afforded to the miners.
-The miners first organized a protest on 3 September, demanding a re-examination of the audit, the firing of the plant's managers and for the Ukrainian government to review the list of harmful and dangerous professions, which can provide pathways to early retirement.
-The miners also demanded an increase in wages equivalent to €1000, which would ensure they earned as much as they did prior to the 2014-2015 devaluation of the Ukrainian currency.
+The miners first organized a strike on 3 September, demanding a re-examination of the audit, the firing of the plant's managers and for the Ukrainian government to review the list of harmful and dangerous professions, which can provide pathways to early retirement.
+The miners also demanded an increase in wages equivalent to €1000, which would ensure they earned as much as they did prior to the 2014-2015 devaluation of the Ukrainian hryvnia.

-Around the same time as the above-ground protest, some miners decided to stay 1 kilometer underground in an ongoing protest.
+Around the same time as the above-ground strikes, some miners decided to stay one kilometer underground in a sit-in strike.
 At the peak of the strike, the miners' demands were supported by 417 workers.
-Refusing to enter negotiations, the plant's managers argued the strike was illegal and filed a lawsuit against the workers.
+Refusing to enter negotiations, the combine's managers argued the strike was illegal and filed a lawsuit against the workers.
 The miners remained underground for 43 days.
-On 15 October, 18 miners surfaced from the Oktyabrska mine, ending the protest.
-The action, which blocked work in all four of the plant's mines, was one of Ukraine's largest metal industry strikes in recent years.
+On 15 October, 18 miners surfaced from the Oktyabrska mine, ending the strike.
+The action, which blocked work in all four of the combine's mines, was one of Ukraine's largest metal industry strikes in recent years.

-During the strike, local MPs, officials and Ukraine's deputy minister of the economy met with workers.
-The government encouraged the workers to come to a compromise with the plant's management.
+During the strike, local People's Deputies, officials and Ukraine's deputy minister of the economy met with workers.
+The government encouraged the workers to come to a compromise with the combine's management.
 Families of the strikers said they experienced harassment by private security firms, police, government security services and local military conscription offices.
 More broadly, the strike received minimal attention in national Ukrainian media.
 The workers argued the lack of coverage was a result of censorship, given Kolomoiskyi and Akhmetov's involvement in Ukraine's two largest media companies.

-The strike was ended by an agreement with the plant's management, giving workers increased wages, improved safety and supply of equipment, back pay for the time workers spent on strike and promises to not prosecute participants and maintain worker benefits.
+The strike was ended by an agreement with the combine's management, giving workers increased wages, improved safety and supply of equipment, back pay for the time workers spent on strike and promises to not prosecute participants and maintain worker benefits.

 One day following the agreement, Kryvyi Rih courts started examining the managers' suit to determine if the 417 workers' action was illegal.
 The strike precipitated several other miner strikes around the country.